bobg-zymbit/sandy-beaches/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog about beaches
 ---

+## Haskells

+Just north of Goleta

+## Hammonds

+Just south of Butterfly